QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_NeoMrDo.md

 Badges look very good, love to see it.

 ## ∘───── ⚖️ Point Distribution ─────∘

+### ❗ Overscored
 Some achievements are way overscored, please refer to [RAdocs - Achievement Scoring](https://docs.retroachievements.org/developer-docs/achievement-scoring.html) and see if you can aim for an average points score of about ~7.
-This can easily be check via [AutoCR](https://authorblues.github.io/retroachievements/AutoCR/), under "Set Overview", this also recommends to aim for ~7.
+This can easily be checked via [AutoCR](https://authorblues.github.io/retroachievements/AutoCR/), under "Set Overview", this also recommends to aim for ~7.
 If you could at least aim for something below 10 for this stat.

 Here are some suggestions:
 - [Co(s)mic Clown](https://retroachievements.org/achievement/499139) 50 -> 10; Could be 25, but I think 10 is just fine.
 - [Speedy Showman](https://retroachievements.org/achievement/499145) 25 -> 10; Is it really that hard to achieve?
 After thinking it through a little bit, this achievements may look fair on 25 points perhaps.
 Since the player first has to acquire all EXTRA letters and then try to complete the extra stage without dying and also within 30 seconds.
 Retrying this extra stage is not that evident.
 - [Scapino Flees from Fight](https://retroachievements.org/achievement/499146) 10 -> 5 (maybe even lower); Isn't this like really easy to achieve by just gathering all items, and just kiting enemies, since you run faster than most of them?
 Especially in the early stages?
+And it's also just for doing it within one round.
+This would be fine at 10 points if the player would be required to complete a whole Stage whilst doing this challenge.
 - [Clown's Pocket](https://retroachievements.org/achievement/499141); Seems overly easy, reasoning is same as above achievement.

 Consider some of my suggestions and see to it that you can lower the overal score somewhat.

 # ✦═══════✦ ⚙️ Technical Implementation ✦═══════✦ // TODO